If you operate a website or app that collects personal user information, read on.

 A pioneer in the field of Internet defamation law, Kelly / Warner Law has successfully handled hundreds of reputation-related cases for finance professionals and firms.
 We pride ourselves on resolving challenges quickly – and in our clients’ favor.

 Click here learn more about our trade libel and professional defamation legal practice.
-If you’re ready to speak with an attorney, contact us; one of our experienced lawyers will be in touch within hours.
+If you’re ready to speak with an attorney, contact us.

 Background On The Oscar Cybersquatting Lawsuit